sankalp-sangle/imdb_finder/README.md

 # IMDb_finder #

+Ever obtained a huge collection of Movies and don't know where to start?
+You are at the right place!
 A Python script that reads movie names from a specified directory and creates a file having IMDb ratings for each movie.

-I had a huge collection of movies taken from a friend and wanted to watch the best ones (Disclaimer : I do not agree that IMDb ratings are the best judge of a movie ;) ).
+(Disclaimer : I do not agree that IMDb ratings are the best judge of a movie ;) )

 This script scrapes IMDB ratings for each movie and lists them in a file.
 Here is a non-exhaustive list of movies that I had :
 ![Movie list](https://github.com/sankalp-sangle/imdb_finder/blob/master/Sample_Images/movielist.png)